 0 have signed.
 Let’s get to 500!

 Dear reader, I am a Young South Australian who lives in a South Australian Housing Trust House with my Mum, my dream is to be a politician one day when I am an Adult.

 The State Government says they want to upgrade all SAHT homes built before 1968 by 2030.
 They still need to upgrade those built between 1968 and 1990 because they are becoming outdated and need upgrading as well as the fact that the homes are colder in winter and Hotter in summer due to poor insulation and the use of asbestos which remains in the homes.

-The State Government are not building enough new homes and are continuing to Privatise SAHT, which has been happening since the late 1990's/Early-mid 2000's Housing SA does not use In house publicly owned contractors like SAHT used to, they use private contractors who I and others are concerned do things very poorly, Residents have also expressed concern to me that they are paying money for basic maintenance.
+The State Government are not building enough new homes and are continuing to Privatise SAHT, which has been happening since the late 1990's/Early-mid 2000's Housing SA does not use in-house publicly owned contractors like SAHT used to, they use private contractors who I and others are concerned do not complete things as well as could be hoped, residents have also expressed concern to me that they are paying money for basic maintenance.

 SAHT has given management of many properties to Charities or service organisations that often promise many things and do not deliver, They now have a goal of turning a further 4000 over.

 SAHT need to be the face once again, right now people get mixed up with SAHT, Housing SA and other Government agencies.

 Here is my 10 point plan for a better South Australian Housing Trust, There are others, however, these are the main ones:

 1. New Logo and Slogan for SAHT and a Department to be named "Department of Public Housing."
 They would also, therefore, have a Minister or Cabinet minister dedicated to SAHT as well as other services.
 SAHT would be the place that people see and deal with, not Housing SA.